Safety Consultants 1-888-755-8010 info@FDRsafety.com

 OSHA’s “general duty” clause – often used and frequently misunderstood

-The general duty clause, Section 5(a)(1) of the Occupational Safety and Health Act, requires that each employer furnish to each of its employees a workplace that is free from recognized hazards that are causing or likely to cause death or serious physical harm.
+The OSHA General Duty Clause, Section 5(a)(1) of the Occupational Safety and Health Act, requires that each employer furnish to each of its employees a workplace that is free from recognized hazards that are causing or likely to cause death or serious physical harm.

-The general duty provisions can be used by OSHA only where there is no standard that applies to the particular hazard and the employer has its own employees exposed to the alleged hazard.
+The general duty provisions can be used by OSHA only where there is no standard that applies to the hazard and the employer’s own employees are exposed to the alleged hazard.
+Each of the 26 states and 2 territories, who operate OSHA-approved workplace safety and health programs, have adopted this, or an equally effective, provision.

 All the following elements are necessary for OSHA to prove a general duty clause violation:

-1) The employer fails to keep the workplace free of a hazard to which its employees were exposed.
+1) The employer failed to keep the workplace free of a hazard to which its employees were exposed.

-3) The hazard was causing, or was likely to cause, death or serious physical harm.
+3) The hazard was causing, or was likely to cause, death or serious physical harm (serious violation).

 4) There was a feasible and useful method to correct the hazard.

-In many situations, OSHA’s 5(a)(1) citations have incorrectly alleged that a violation was the failure to implement certain precautions, corrective measures or other abatement steps rather than the failure to prevent or remove a particular hazard.
+In many situations, OSHA’s 5(a)(1) citations (General Duty Clause) have incorrectly alleged that a violation was the failure to implement certain precautions, corrective measures or other abatement steps rather than the failure to prevent or remove a particular hazard.

 The occurrence of an accident does not necessarily mean that an employer has violated Section 5(a)(1), although the accident may be evidence of a hazard.
 OSHA has instructed its compliance officers that accident facts may be relevant and must be gathered, but a 5(a)(1) citation must address the hazard in the workplace, not the particular facts of an accident.

-Any hazard for which a Section 5(a)(1) violation is issued must be reasonably foreseeable.
+Any hazard for which a Section 5(a)(1) citation/violation is issued must be reasonably foreseeable.

 1) OSHA can establish industry recognition if the hazard is recognized in the employer’s industry.
 Recognition by an industry other than the industry to which the employer belongs is generally insufficient to prove a Section 5(a)(1) violation.

-2) A recognized hazard can be established by evidence of actual employer knowledge.
+2) Recognition of a hazard can be established if evidence exists of actual employer knowledge.

-3) If industry or employer recognition of the hazard cannot be established, recognition can still be established if OSHA concludes that any reasonable person would have recognized the hazard.
+3) If industry or employer recognition of the hazard cannot be established, recognition can still be established if a reasonable person would have recognized the hazard.

-Finally, to establish a general duty clause violation, OSHA must identify a method which is feasible, available and likely to correct the hazard.
-General duty clause violations may not be issued by OSHA merely because OSHA knows of an abatement method different than that of the employer if OSHA’s method would not reduce the hazard significantly more than the employer’s methods.
+Finally, to establish a general duty clause violation, OSHA must identify a corrective action which is feasible, available, and likely to correct the hazard.
+General Duty Clause violations may not be issued by OSHA unless OSHA has knowledge of an abatement method that would substantially reduce the hazard.
+The employer is not restricted to the corrective action recommended by OSHA and may choose or develop a different corrective action that offers the same or greater protection from the hazard.

 OSHA has set certain limitations on the use of the general duty clause.